Toftemann/NC3CTF-Team-Smatthesen/README.md

 This is the first year that I have personally attended a CTF competition, and these are the task that we have solved.<br />
 Our team ended up completing 34 of the 50 tasks.

+All writeups are written in Danish.
+I only made a few of them, that I remembered from the top of my head.

 ## ![](https://geps.dev/progress/100) Kom godt i gang
 ✅ [Start her!](https://github.com/Toftemann/NC3CTF-Team-Smatthesen/blob/main/Writeup/Start%20her!%20-%20Solved.md)<br />
 ✅ [Discord](https://github.com/Toftemann/NC3CTF-Team-Smatthesen/blob/main/Writeup/Discord.md)<br />